MohammedAlmostfa/Laravel-X-academy-intership/Scuirty Task/README.md

-#Scuirty task
+# Scuirty task

+This project was designed to manage tasks

 ## Attributes

-This project was designed to manage and complete tasks

 ### admin Attributes